In This Article

 What Does Dental Scaling Procedure Feel Like?

-The dental scaling procedures cause a level of discomfort, so your dentist should administer local anesthetic to lessen the discomfort, especially if you have sensitive gums.
+The dental scaling procedures cause a level of discomfort, so your dentist should administer a local anesthetic to lessen the discomfort, especially if you have sensitive gums.
 Also, dental scaling requires several visits to the dental office.
 Some dentists may divide the Teeth scaling procedure into four parts, while other dentists may perform the procedure in just two parts.
 Whichever, it is important that you ask your dentist about the dental scaling procedure suitable for you.

 What to Expect After Dental Scaling Procedure?